NREL/PV_ICE/README.md

 ============

 CircularEconomy-MassFlowCalculator releases may be installed using the ``pip`` and ``conda`` tools.
-Please see the [Installation page](http://CircularEconomy-MassFlowCalculator.readthedocs.io/en/latest/installation.html) of the documentation for complete instructions.
+Please see the [Installation page](http://PV-DEMICE.readthedocs.io/en/latest/installation.html) of the documentation for complete instructions.

 CircularEconomy-MassFlowCalculator is compatible with Python 3.5 and above.

 Install with:

-    pip install CEMFC
+    pip install PV-DEMICE

 For developer installation, download the repository, navigate to the folder location and install as: